Nash Roberts

+Career

-He began his career in weather as an officer of the United State Navy during World War II.
+He began his career in weather as an officer of the United States Navy during World War II.
 He worked for Admiral Chester Nimitz in the Pacific.
 Roberts was on the first plane to enter the eye of a tropical system near the Philippines.
-This method is still used today by the "Hurricane Hunters" of the Air Force based at Keesler Air Force Base in Biloxi, Mississippi to measure and record internal conditions in hurricanes in the Gulf of Mexico, the Caribbean Sea and Atlantic Ocean to help predict their development and path.
+This method is still used today by the "Hurricane Hunters" of the Air Force based at Keesler Air Force Base in Biloxi, Mississippi, to measure and record internal conditions in hurricanes in the Gulf of Mexico, the Caribbean Sea and Atlantic Ocean to help predict their development and path.

-After leaving the Navy in 1946, Roberts opened a meteorological consulting business in downtown New Orleans, catering to oil companies, drilling firms and other businesses whose operations depended on weather conditions.
+After leaving the navy in 1946, Roberts opened a meteorological consulting business in downtown New Orleans, catering to oil companies, drilling firms and other businesses whose operations depended on weather conditions.
 He told WWL-TV anchor Angela Hill he had never envisioned working in television and refused offers to do so until a local advertising executive offered to finance his visiting Chicago to observe the weathercaster of that city's NBC affiliate station at work.
 After seeing this, Roberts reasoned he could do the job and accepted an offer to begin TV work on a consultant basis.
 Throughout his career at several New Orleans stations, he insisted on never being a direct employee of any station but a contractor, to preserve his independence in forecasting, and worked out of his own company's office rather than on station premises when not on camera.

 On October 1, 1951, he began broadcasting on WDSU-TV.
 Roberts was the first full-time weathercaster in the Deep South and one of the first to use radar on television weather broadcasts.

 Roberts continued as a local forecaster on New Orleans television and radio.
 His calm guidance during these storms made him legendary to people throughout southeast Louisiana.
 He was the only local forecaster to accurately predict the paths of Hurricane Betsy in 1965, which hit the New Orleans area directly, and Hurricane Camille in 1969, a storm that devastated coastal Mississippi.